ASN's Mission

 PKD Foundation

 The PKD Foundation has designed the Research Fellowship award in the interest of fostering research in the areas relevant to PKD with the goal of furthering our understanding of the physiological, biochemical, molecular and genetic mechanisms of this disease.
-This fellowship is designed to facilitate young investigators to obtain significant research experience as they initiate careers in PKD research and is intended to assure the continuity over time of outstanding investigators committed to the study of PKD.
+This fellowship is designed to facilitate early career investigators to obtain significant research experience as they initiate careers in PKD research and is intended to assure the continuity over time of outstanding investigators committed to the study of PKD.
 For more information, click here.

 Other Sources of Funding